CaioCamatta/sol-script/README.md

 ## V1 Project Tracker

-The following features are necessary an official V1 release, in rough order:
+The following features are necessary a proper v1.0 release, in rough order:

  - [x] Design the lexical grammar
  - [x] Design the syntax grammar